ThomasLoughran/gratitude_journal/README.md

 # ☮️ The Gratitude Journal FrontEnd Project! ☮️

 ## Our Mission
-"MAPPING the ROUTE to grateful living."
+MAPPING the ROUTE to grateful living

 ## The Team
 * Janet Mensah